zjpzhao/workspace/papers/My DATE or DAC 2023.md

 we construct the feature vector corresponding to a fault site, denoted as 𝑣, formulated in Equation 5: 𝑣 = ⟨𝐹instruction-type, 𝐹bit-position, 𝐹bit-flip-direction, 𝐹slice, 𝐹shared, 𝐹commonality ⟩

+We also formulate various guidelines for the design of faulttolerance mechanisms in GPU applications based on our results.

+The GPU Devotes More Transistors to Data Processing